babashka/nbb/doc/dev.md

 - `shadow-cljs.edn` - Compiler options to build library in advanced/release mode
 - `src/nbb/impl/$LIBRARY.cljs` - Sci mappings
 - `src/nbb_features.edn` - Configuration to map namespaces to js assets

+Some features have tests under `test-scripts/feature-tests`.
+These tests are run the same as integration tests but with `$NBB_FEATURES` e.g.
+`NBB_FEATURES=datascript bb ci:test`.